Wood Panel Wall - Check Best Ideas on How to Paint Wood Paneling

 - Typical wood products - varnish, wax and oil for wood is a good solution if you want to keep the natural looks of the wood.
 If you want the wood paneling to have a certain colour, use a coloured wood stain.

 - Chalk paint - products of this type dries very quick and are very safe to use.
-A big advantage is wide variety of pastel colours that will result in an interesting finish of the boards.
+A big advantage is a wide variety of pastel colours that will result in an interesting finish of the boards.
 Using chalk paint on wood paneling means covering the natural wood lines completely.

 How to paint wood paneling?
 Step by step

 Painting wood paneling is not a complicated task.
 You should finish the work by one afternoon.
 Such renovation usually does not take more than one weekend.
 Having chosen the right product for your wood panel wall, one should prepare accordingly.
 The result highly depends on the proper preparation.
+If you prepare everything properly, painting paneling will be less frustrating for you.
+You will also save your time.

 Preparing the surface

 Sanding the old surface is essential if you want to keep the natural look of the wood.
 If the old layers peel and fall off the surface, they need to be removed completely by thorough sanding.
-Otherwise just smoothening the boards is enough.
+Otherwise, just smoothening the boards is enough.

 To smoothen or clean the boards use coarse sanding paper.
 For large surfaces, it is good to use a disc grinder (polishing machine).
 Under no circumstance use wire brushes, as they could seriously damage the wooden surface of the boards.